Wilderness First Responder (WFR)

 Wilderness First Responder Curriculum Details

 Backcountry Medicine differs from Urban EMS: Wilderness medicine is different from urban EMS.
-In the backcountry, help may be hours—or even days—away, and you'll likely be caring for patients with limited gear and no hospital nearby.
-That’s why it’s often called austere medicine.
+In the backcountry, help may be hours—or even days—away, and you will be caring for patients with limited gear and no hospital nearby.
+That is why it is often called austere medicine.
 Unlike urban settings where responders arrive with extensive equipment, in the wilderness, you may have only a small first aid kit and need to improvise.
-You'll also learn how to safely lift and move patients—something usually left to professionals in the frontcountry.
-Plus, you’ll gain skills to manage environmental hazards like extreme heat or cold, lightning, avalanches, rockfall, and bites or stings from wildlife.
+You will also learn how to safely lift and move patients—something usually left to professionals in the front country.
+Plus, you will gain skills to manage environmental hazards like extreme heat or cold, lightning, avalanches, rockfall, and bites or stings from wildlife.

 WFR Scope of Practice: